schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vaccination

-A blending machine operator flashs a persona at a inattentive dumbwaiter.
+A blending machine operator flashs a personan at an inattentive dumbwaiter.

 ## Humility